-If you read my last post, you’ll remember the dramatic journey I undertook to reach Brazil’s Lençóis Maranhenses National Park, which has been one of my must-visit destinations since I first learned of its existence.
+My journey to reach Brazil’s Lençóis Maranhenses National Park, which has been one of my must-visit destinations since I first learned of its existence, was dramatic to say the least.
 As I arrived my pousada in the sleepy village of Santo Amaro, the sky was too dark for me to even see my surroundings, so I went to bed unsure of whether the 48 hours I’d spent in transit was worth it.

 I’m happy to report, after having trekked nearly 40 miles through rolling sand dunes, swum in freshwater lagoons of nearly a dozen different hues and enjoyed the hospitality of people who are largely oblivious to the existence of the outside world, that the answer is yes.
 In fact, I would go so far as to say the Lençois Maranhenses is the single most spectacular place I’ve ever visited.

 If there’s just one destination you add to your travel bucket list, make it the Lençóis Maranhenses.
-Whether you board the next place to Brazil, or save your trip for a special moment in your future, Lençóis Maranhenses National Park is one place you absolutely must see before you die.
+Whether you board the next place to Brazil, or save your trip for a special moment in your future, Lençóis Maranhenses National Park is one place you absolutely must see before you die, home to Brazil sand dunes and lagoons, not to mention an intangible magic that’s hard to capture in words.
 Here’s the story of how I spent my time here.

 As I mentioned in my previous post, I made it to Santo Amaro largely due to the good graces of a Rio man named Alexander and his family, so I was delighted upon waking up the morning after I arrived to have a call from him waiting at reception.

 “We’re going on a day trip to a beautiful lake,” he said.
 “Betânia.
 Would you like to come?”